 Things you might want to ask:

 Our play area has been recently developed with lots of ideas from our children.
 There are a variety of activities on offer at playtime, encouraging all the children to be actively engaged.
-There are camps and dens, a giant sandpit to create sand-cities, a quiet area for those who like to sit peacefully, outdoor stage to perform in as well as large construction items to build with.
+The children have a quiet area for those who like to sit peacefully, they can also access a mud kitchen and large-scale construction.

 The woodland remains a favourite spot to chase in and out of and our large log climbing frame with climbing wall, tunnel and extended bark area is very popular too.
-There are three adults on duty who closely monitor what the children are doing and liaise with the class teachers when necessary.
+There are three members of staff on duty who closely monitor what the children are doing and liaise with the class teachers when necessary.

 We charge for very few ‘extras’.
 We are passionate about offering an all-round rich learning experience and endeavour to include as much as possible within our advertised fees.
 Early Morning Club (from 3 years old), outings and workshops with visiting artists are all included.
-If you decide you wish your child to stay on at the end of the school day and join our After School Club (from 3 years old), there is a charge for this as well as a number of clubs including ballet, funky dance, yoga, cricket and Mandarin.
+Our wrap around care is free for all children until 4:15pm, if you wish for your child to stay in After School Club until 6pm there is an additional charge.

 We have wonderful grounds and like to make the most of them come sun, rain or snow.
 In addition to regular playtimes, we hold many lessons out of doors in the fields, woodland, outdoor classroom or around the pond.
-Children are encouraged to look for mini-beasts in the woodland, study wildflowers, observe seasonal changes, plot the play areas, go on a ‘sense walk’ and participate in a wide variety of enjoyable outdoor activities including singing around the camp fire and roasting marshmallows!
+Children are encouraged to look for insects in the woodland, observe seasonal changes, and participate in a wide variety of enjoyable outdoor activities including singing around the campfire and roasting marshmallows!